reacherhq/check-if-email-exists/README.md

 OPTIONS:
-        --from <FROM_EMAIL>    The from email to use in the SMTP connection [default: user@example.org] --http-port <PORT>     Sets the port on which the HTTP server should bind.
+        --from <FROM_EMAIL>    The from email to use in the SMTP connection [default: user@example.org] --http-host <HOST>     Sets the host IP address on which the HTTP server should bind.
+Only used when `--http` flag is on [default: 127.0.0.1]
+        --http-port <PORT>     Sets the port on which the HTTP server should bind.
 Only used when `--http` flag is on [default: 3000]